Coleridge-Initiative/RCGraph/README.md

 python gen_ttl.py
 ```

-Afterwards, move the generated `tmp.*` files into the RCLC repo, then
+Afterwards, move the generated `tmp.*` files into the RCLC repo and
-rename and test them:
+rename them:

 ```
 mv tmp.* rclc
 cd rclc
-python corpus.py tmp.ttl
 mv tmp.ttl corpus.ttl
 mv tmp.jsonld corpus.jsonld
 ```

+Then to publish the corpus:

-Then commit and create a new tagged release for the corpus.
+  1. commit and create a new tagged release
+  2. run `bin/download_resources.py` to download PDFs
+  3. extract text from PDFs
+  4. upload to the public S3 bucket and write manifest